poiyomi/PoiyomiDocs/docs/rendering/main.md

 - `Toon/Opaque`: Opaque Toon-lit (flat lit) shader material.
 - `Toon/Cutout`: Cutout Toon-lit (flat lit) shader material, drawing from base texture alpha.

-For more information on VRC Fallback Shaders, including what specific properties will be copied to the fallback shader, read the [VRC Creators Documentation for the Shader Fallback System](https://creators.vrchat.com/avatars/shader-fallback-system/).
+For more information on VRC Fallback Shaders, including what specific properties will be copied to the fallback shader, read the [VRC Creators Documentation for the Shader Fallback System <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/avatars/shader-fallback-system/).

 :::tip Test Fallback Shaders in-game
 You can test how the Fallback Shader setting behaves in-game by toggling a setting in the Action Menu!